zhaofengli-wip/nix-ld-rs/README.md

 # nix-ld-rs

+DEPRECATED: The code of this repository has been merged into [nix-ld](https://github.com/Mic92/nix-ld).

 Run unpatched dynamic binaries on NixOS.
 This is a rewrite of [nix-ld](https://github.com/Mic92/nix-ld) in Rust, with extra functionalities.
 It's intended to be upstreamed at some point.